Autism Wandering Prevention Part II:

 Some units are even waterproof.
 Other more expensive types allow local rescue personnel to monitor and track the child.

 The parent-monitored units can have a range from 300 feet to 1 mile.
-Units monitored by rescue personnel can have range of 5-7 miles from the air.
+Units monitored by rescue personnel can have a range of 5-7 miles from the air.

-10. Think about whether an ID bracelet or ID card would work for your child.
+7. Think about whether an ID bracelet or ID card would work for your child.

 The Autism Society recommends that parents consider some type of identification for children with autism in case they wander off or become lost.

 I know for a fact that my son would never keep a bracelet on or carry a card without losing it, but some children would.
-If he absolutely will not wear a bracelet or keep a card, an alternative could be a temporary tattoo.

 12. Understand that Obsessive Compulsive Disorder (OCD) may be at the root of a child's tendency to bolt.